rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.19/readme.md

   - Emergency Surgery: Demands immediate action to preserve life, limb, or function, generally performed within hours (e.g., ruptured aneurysm, trauma).
 - Status:
   - Indicates whether the operation is planned or merely requested.
+- Date of Request
+- Deadline Date

 Each entry in the list will include essential operation details, such as the patient's name, the type of operation, and its status.

-t is crucial for the doctor to always have the option to select any operation request from the list to execute one of the following actions: view, update, or delete.
+It is crucial for the doctor to always have the option to select any operation request from the list to execute one of the following actions: view, update, or delete.
 The last two actions are part of features [US-5.1.17](../us-5.1.17/readme.md) and [US-5.1.18](../us-5.1.18/readme.md) respectively.
 The view action will provide all relevant information regarding the selected operation request, ensuring the doctor has access to complete and accurate details.

 ### Domain Model